TyberiusPrime/mbf-fastq-processor/README.md

 maximise the value of each read
 LEADING: Cut bases off the start of a read, if below a threshold quality
 TRAILING: Cut bases off the end of a read, if below a threshold quality
-CROP: Cut the read to a specified length by removing bases from the end
-HEADCROP: Cut the specified number of bases from the start of the read

 MINLEN: Drop the read if it is below a specified length
 AVGQUAL: Drop the read if the average quality is below the specified level
 TOPHRED33: Convert quality scores to Phred-33